-- Our curriculum and the way in which we are working towards delivering it is based upon the above image.
+- Our curriculum and the way we deliver it is based upon the above image.

-- We are working towards supporting and challenging our children to move beyond functional knowledge to conceptual knowledge.
+- We support and challenge our children to move beyond functional knowledge to conceptual knowledge.

 - We believe in structure without predictability.
 This enables our curriculum to maintain its key objectives but respond to local, national, international and global events and issues.

-- Through our curriculum we are working towards supporting and challenging our children to become resilient, independent, confident and nurturing individuals.
+- Through our curriculum we support and challenge our children to become resilient, independent, confident and nurturing individuals.

-- Our curriculum delivery is working towards supporting and challenging our children to question, use high level and to have open thinking, having seen this modelled by the adults around them.
+- Our curriculum delivery supports and challenges our children to question, use high level and to have open thinking, having seen this modelled by the adults around them.

-PiXL testing has been introduced in all year groups in Reading, GPS and Maths this academic year.
+PiXL testing is used Y1 to Y6 in Reading, GPS and Maths.
 These papers help children and teachers to identify gaps in learning and plug them.

 Learning is personalised and made relevant to each cohort /individual as they progress through our school.
-They also help children see how their learning this year is interdependent on knowledge and skills learnt in previous years.
+This also helps our children see how their learning this year is interdependent on knowledge and skills learnt in previous years.

 Supporting children to transfer their learning from one curriculum area to another, encouraging them to think deeper and harder as they become curious learners.